aws-samples/aws-transcribe-translate-summarize-live-streams-in-browser/README.md

-# AWS Real Time Transcription, Translation and Summarization
+# AWS Transcribe, translate and summarize live streams in your browser with AWS AI and Generative AI services

 ## Overview